 How to play tsougrisma with Easter eggs

-Tsougrisma is really easy for anyone to play, and has very simple rules.
+Tsougrisma is really easy for all to play, and has very simple rules.

-The rule is that you start with the same ends, pointy to pointy.
-When one end is cracked, the winner uses the same end of their egg to try to crack the other, undamaged end of the opponent’s egg.
+The rule is that you start with the same ends, point to point.
+When one end is cracked, the winner uses the same end of their egg to try to crack the other undamaged end of the opponent’s egg.

 It then all comes down to whichever egg remains undamaged.
 The player who successfully cracks the eggs of the other players is declared the winner and, it is said, will have good luck during the year.

 Traditionally, when tapping the egg, the first player would say to his opponent “Christos anesti” (“Christ has risen!”) to which the second person responds “Alithos anesti!” (“He Truly Has”) as they return the tapping on their end.

 There are a few useful tips for winning at the annual Easter egg cracking.

 Although one may find extensive preparation guides online on how to make eggs more durable for cracking competitions, when it comes to Easter egg cracking, you usually don’t have as much liberty of choice.

 Unless you’ve prepared the eggs yourself and sabotaged the others, you have to pick from what is already boiled, dyed, and on the table.

 Hence, your best shot to win the game, or at least the round, is to employ simple physics—structural mechanics, to be specific.

 As geometric stiffness tells us that the curvier the egg, the better it will perform, go for the pointiest egg you can see in the basket or on the platter.